1. The Kubernetes API

 To create proxy URLs that include service endpoints, suffixes, and parameters, you append to the service’s proxy URL:

 If you haven’t specified a name for your port, you don’t have to specify port_name in the URL.
+You can also use the port number in place of the port_name for both named and unnamed ports.

 By default, the API server proxies to your service using http.
 To use https, prefix the service name with https: